· Updated July 7, 2026

 Using a Timer App for Interval Training

 Trying to watch a clock while doing burpees doesn't work.
 A good interval timer app handles the timing so you can focus entirely on the exercise.
+If you want a full comparison, see our roundup of the best free interval timer apps with no subscription.
 Here's what to look for:

 • Configurable intervals — set exact work and rest durations, not just preset options